timur-rafikov/LabWork2/docs/architecture/test_plan.md

-# План тестирования
+# Test plan

-## Цели тестирования
+## Testing objectives
-1. Проверить корректность работы всех режимов игры (PvP, PvE, Campaign).
+1. Check the correctness of all game modes (PvP, PvE, Campaign).
-2. Убедиться, что карты (персонажи и способности) работают как ожидается.
+2. Make sure that the cards (characters and abilities) are working as expected.
-3. Проверить корректность игрового поля и логики победы.
+3. Check the correctness of the playing field and the logic of victory.

-## Типы тестов
+## Types of tests
-1. **Модульные тесты**:
+1. **Unit tests**:
-   - Тестирование отдельных классов (например, `Character`, `Ability`, `Player`).
+- Testing of individual classes (for example, `Character`, `Ability`, `Player`).
-2. **Интеграционные тесты**:
+2. **Integration tests**:
-   - Тестирование взаимодействия между компонентами (например, игроки и игровое поле).
+- Testing the interaction between components (for example, players and the playing field).
-3. **Системные тесты**:
+3. **System Tests**:
-   - Тестирование всей системы в различных режимах.
+- Testing the entire system in various modes.

-## Сценарии тестирования
+## Testing Scenarios
-1. **Режим PvP**:
+1. **PvP mode**:
-   - Проверка корректности ходов игроков.
+- Checking the correctness of the players' moves.
-   - Проверка логики победы.
+   - Checking the logic of victory.
-2. **Режим PvE**:
+2. **PvE Mode**:
-   - Проверка логики ИИ.
+- AI logic check.
-3. **Режим Campaign**:
+3. **Campaign Mode**:
-   - Проверка прогресса по уровням и сюжетных событий.
+- Check progress on levels and story events.

-## Инструменты тестирования
+## Testing Tools
 - **Google Test**